 To add a simple survey to an email, follow these steps.

 - In the Content section of the campaign builder, click Edit Design.

-- In your layout, click to edit the text content block where you want to add the survey.
+- In your layout, click within the text content block where you want to add the survey.